isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Dynamic DNS (DDNS) is actually independent of DNSSEC.
 DDNS provides a
-mechanism, other than editing the zone file or zone database, to edit DNS
+mechanism, separate from editing the zone file or zone database, to edit DNS
 data.
 Most DNS clients and servers are able to handle dynamic
 updates, and DDNS can also be integrated as part of your DHCP
 environment.